A NSW Government website

 Why is round 3 different to the previous grant rounds 1 and 2?

-The first 2 rounds of the EV destination charging grants provided co-funding towards the purchase and installation of 7kW-22kW alternating current (AC) EV chargers at regional tourism sites.
-In these previous rounds, eligible grant applicants were regional councils and tourism businesses, who own and operate EV chargers.
+The first 2 rounds of the EV destination charging grants provided co-funding towards the purchase and installation of 7 kW to 22 kW alternating current (AC) EV chargers at regional tourism sites.
+In these previous rounds, eligible grant applicants were regional councils and tourism businesses that own and operate EV chargers.

-Round 3 of the grants provides co-funding to private EV charge point operators (CPOs) to own and operate lower powered direct current (DC) public EV fast chargers at council and tourism sites across regional NSW.
+The round 3 grant provides co-funding to private EV charge point operators to own and operate lower-powered direct current (DC) public EV fast chargers at council and tourism sites across regional NSW.

 Round 3 - eligibility and site selection